Night-Sky-Gaming/dashboard/README.md

 ### TypeScript Errors

-Run `npm install` to ensure all dependencies are installed, then restart your editor.
+Run `npm install` to ensure all dependencies are installed, then restart the editor.

 ### Build Warnings